VAD Partners

 Voluntary Assisted Dying (VAD) laws have been passed in Victoria (2017), Western Australia (2019), Tasmania (2021), South Australia (June 2021), Queensland (2021), New South Wales (2022) and the Australian Capital Territory (2024).

-After being the first country in the world to pass a VAD law, when the Northern Territory Government passed the Rights of the Terminally Ill Act in 1995, under the leadership of Chief Minister Marshall Perron, (vetoed by the Federal Government 9 months later), Australia went through two decades of advocacy to achieve the next VAD Act, in Victoria, in 2017.
-In mid 2025, everyone in every state of Australia who meets the eligibility criteria has the choice of voluntary assisted dying.
-The law commences in the ACT in November 2025.
-The NY is expected to table a Private Members' Bill later this year.
+The Northern Territory was the first country in the world to pass a VAD law, under the leadership of Chief Minister Marshall Perron, with the Rights of the Terminally Ill Act (1995).
+The Federal Government vetoed the legislation nine months later.
+Australia then went through two decades of advocacy to achieve the next VAD Act, in Victoria, in 2017.
+The NT is expected to table a Bill to allow VAD later in 2026.

 Voluntary Assisted Dying South Australia is our facebook page.
 The page contains current information about developments around Australia and the world.

-Advocacy Groups listed below represent different interest groups who advocate for VAD law reform.
+Advocacy Groups listed below represent different interest groups which advocate for VAD.

 Go Gentle Australia was established by Andrew Denton to support VAD law reform.
 The Go Gentle Australia website provides excellent resources - such as documentaries, podcasts, books, articles - which can inform your discussions on VAD and counter the misinformation spread by opponents of VAD.